 All the examples cited above could easily have been avoided by conducting some basic research in respect to checking the concept, design, shape, colour, packaging, message or name in the target culture.
-In the majority of cases it is simply assumed that 'if it is OK for us it is OK for them'.
-If businesses want to succeed internationally, cultural sensitivity must be at the heart of everything they do; from their personal interaction and relationships with clients to the products/services they develop.
+In the majority of cases, the simple assumption of 'if it is OK for us it is OK for them' is clearly not the case.
+If businesses want to succeed internationally, cultural sensitivity must be at the heart of all business practices; from personal interactions and relationships with clients, to product/service development and advertising.

 How can you avoid falling in the same cultural traps?

 If you want to increase your cultural competence, then enrol on our fantastically comprehensive Cultural Awareness online / eLearning course for business professionals.
 This certified eLearning course will give you a compettitive edge regardless of the cultures you work with, while also equipping you with critical skills to navigate cultures confidently and professionally.

 If you'd prefer live cultural webinar training, delivered by one of our professional cultural competence trainers, and customised to meet the needs of you or your team, then hyou're in the right place.
 Our cross cultural training webinars, are used by businesses across the globe to explore their unique cultural needs.